 10. Wolf Spider

 The wolf spider (Hogna carolinensis), found in North Carolina, is the largest among the wolf spider species in the US.
 Wolf spider bites are poisonous but not lethal.
 Wolf spiders are non-aggressive but can bite when provoked and should be considered dangerous to humans.
-The bites can be very painful.

 Wolf Spiders are common throughout Canada and the US, including the Carolinas, Missouri, Texas, and California.
 The Kauai cave wolf spider in Hawaii has evolved to be eyeless.